 And the king will say to them in reply, 'Amen, I say to you, whatever you did for one of these least brothers of mine, you did for me.'

 Before he was born I made him two diagonal comfort blankets that were on Lion Brand's site but two weeks before he was born, I know nothing like waiting to the last minute, I decided I wanted to design him a special blanket.
 After going through I don't know how many stitch pattern books and websites I settled on the simple basketweave stitch pattern on Lion Brand's site.
 I decided that I wanted something more special that just a garter stitch border and decided on a moss stitch border.
 I started two weeks before my date for the c-section and finished the blanket two nights before LM was to be born.
 Besides the hospital blanket it was his first blanket and I have to say it has become his most favorite blanket.
 All the nurses in the hospital loved the blanket and the couple that were knitters were asking for the pattern which I happily shared.
-This is a pretty simple pattern that for the experienced knitter can be used as a fast and mindless knitting project when watching tv and easy enough for a beginner knitter.
+This is a pretty simple pattern that for the experienced knitter can be used as a fast and mindless knitting project while watching tv and easy enough for a beginner knitter.

 Printable Mossy Basketweave Blanket Pattern